 Then I found one person that said they removed the cover the on/off switch is mounted in and the wires going to the switch were melted.
 I figured that sounded promising.
 I removed the cover and the white wire leading to the switch was burned right through.
 I guess that is their version of a fuse.
 It looked like perhaps it had actually been touching the switch and had burned through at the point where they were touching.

-I striped the two ends of the wire, soldered them together, and sealed them with a piece of shrink tubing.
+I stripped the two ends of the wire, soldered them together, and sealed them with a piece of shrink tubing.
 The vacuum is working as good as new.